vikasburman/flairjs/docs/content/guides.md

 Guides
 ======

 Learn concepts of developing JavaScript codebase using Flair.
-Guides are arranged keeping various focus ares in mind.
+Guides are arranged keeping various focus areas in mind.
 At minimum [Getting Started](#/guides/start/introduction) and [Object Oriented Constructs](#/guides/oop/introduction) are good to start with and should be read in this order.
 Other guides can be read as an when needed in no specific order.

 [Getting Started](#/guides/start/introduction)
 ---------------

-What are the core concepts, how to setup Flair in your project, what to expect and how to troubleshoot are some of the focus areas of dsicussion under this guide.
+What are the core concepts, how to setup Flair in your project, what to expect and how to troubleshoot are some of the focus areas of discussion under this guide.

 [Object Oriented Constructs](#/guides/oop/introduction)